renpy/renpy/sphinx/source/config.rst

     This is changed by the default GUI.

+.. var:: config.translate_ignore_who = [ ]

+    A list of strings giving characters that will not have tanslations generated.
+This is useful for characters that are used for debugging or note purposes.
+This compares against string value of the expression in the statement.
+(So "e" will match ``e`` but not ``l``, even if e and l are the same object.)

 .. var:: config.tts_voice = None

     If not None, a string giving a non-default voice that is used to